-The Priory Federation of Academies Trust Anti-Fraud, Corruption and Bribery Policy
+The Priory Federation of Academies Trust Anti-Fraud, Corruption & Bribery Policy

-This Policy has been approved by the Priory Federation of Academies.
+This Policy has been approved by t he Priory Federation of Academies.

 Signed Name Date:

 Trustee

 Signed Name Date:

 Chief Executive Officer

-Signed Name Date:
+Cianad Name Dete

-Designated Member of Staff
+Designated Member of Staff Name Date:

-Diagon water that a signed conver f this compound is subjected vis l li una a un
+Diagon note that a signed conv. of this agreement is evallable via Luman

-Please note that a signed copy of Resources. i this agreement is available via Human
+Please note that a signed copy of this agreement is available via Human Resources